 - IPO- In the case of an IPO, it is mandatory for the company to register it with the regulatory authority such as SEC (Securities and Exchange Commission in the US) with a legal document called the prospectus.
 The prospectus represents the legal declaration of the company’s intention to issue its shares to the public.
 The prospectus should include certain key information about the company and its proposed IPO, and meet all other standards of transparency enabling the potential investors to make informed decisions.

 - ICO– On the other hand, the ICOs are not legally bound to support the issue with any form of legal documentation.
-However, an ICO often accompanies a form of document called the white paper, which outlines the key information pertaining to the proposed project, such as its purpose and the mechanics of its operation.
+However, an ICO often accompanies a type of document called the white paper, which outlines the key information pertaining to the proposed project, such as its purpose and the mechanics of its operation.

 Track Record and Credibility:

-- IPO– Before listing an IPO, the company needs to have a minimum earnings threshold and a good track record, its accounts need to be verified by professional accounting firms, and the investment banks have to act as underwriters for the fulfilment of the IPO’s promises.
+- IPO– Before listing an IPO, the company needs to have a minimum earnings threshold and a good track record, its accounts need to be verified by professional accounting firms, and the investment banks have to act as underwriters for the fulfillment of the IPO’s promises.
 Such requirements serve as effective filters to establish the credibility of the companies wanting to issue their shares to the public.
 In addition, most of the companies going public are being funded by institutional investors (such as angel investors, venture capitalists, private equity firms etc.) who do rigorous due diligence on the liabilities of the concerned business proposal.

 - ICO– Contrarily, the ICOs do not have to adhere to any regulatory framework or legal protocol.
 This is why most of the ICOs do not have any track record to back them up, except a dubious white paper.
 While some ICO projects may have a working prototype (in alpha or beta testing stages), most have only a conceptual framework outlined in their white paper.
 This makes it almost impossible for you to assess their fundamentals.
 Your due diligence of the project, therefore, will be restricted only to its future expectations and none whatsoever pertaining to its non-existent history.
 This makes investing in ICOs extremely risky.
 No doubt, the project developers’ experience and reputation can give you some hint, though not about the project’s conclusive viability.